What causes eye bags?

 - Check for allergies, these can also cause eye bags.
 The same goes for food allergies: these cause inflammation in the body, which can contribute to eye bags.

-- A high-concentration retinol cream can not only reduce wrinkles, but also eye bags.
+- A tretinoin (retinoic acid) cream can not only reduce wrinkles, but also eye bags.
+These creams are prescription-based.

 - Apply a high-concentration vitamin C skin cream.